WHAT CAUSES EXCESSIVE SWEATING?

 HOW CAN IT BE TREATED?

-Botox works by preventing the chemical nerve triggers that induce the production of sweat.
+Botulinum toxin works by preventing the chemical nerve triggers that induce the production of sweat.
 As there is no longer a signal to continue producing sweat, the glands will stop.
-This method also provides an alternative to surgery, but this is often a last resort and Botox injections can usually help to solve the problem without much fuss at all.
+This method also provides an alternative to surgery, but this is often a last resort and botulinum toxin injections can usually help to solve the problem without much fuss at all.

-A numbing cream will help to minimise any discomfort or pain, while the smallest, finest needles will be used to inject Botox into the treatment area.
-You may notice some minimal bruising, temporary numbness or a mild headache but this will subside fairly quickly, while actual side effects as a result of Botox injections are rare.
+A numbing cream will help to minimise any discomfort or pain, while the smallest, finest needles will be used to inject botulinum toxin into the treatment area.
+You may notice some minimal bruising, temporary numbness or a mild headache but this will subside fairly quickly, while actual side effects as a result of botulinum toxin injections are rare.

 The treatment will take up to a week to kick in, after which you should notice a reduction in sweat production.
 There is also no downtime needed after treatment, and you may resume daily activities without any worry.